Recognition of the Informal Carer Status

 Necessary conditions of the person receiving care Necessary conditions of the person receiving care

-- He/she must be in a dependency situation and in need of permanent care provided by a third party;
+a) He/she must be in a dependency situation and in need of permanent care provided by a third party;

-- Second-degree long-term care supplement
+- 2nd degree long-term care supplement, or

-- Allowance for care provided by a third party,
+- Allowance for care provided by a third party, or

 How to apply for the recognition of the informal carer status How to apply for the recognition of the informal carer status